Fraser-Pryce avenges Olympic 100 loss in blazing 10.60 time

 On Saturday, Thompson-Herah took her personal best down to 10.54 at the Prefontaine meeting in Eugene, Oregon.
 That is second all-time to Florence Griffith-Joyner’s 33-year-old world record of 10.49.

-Fraser-Pryce is also running the fastest season of her career, four years after giving birth to a son.
+Fraser-Pryce is running the fastest season of her career four years after giving birth to a son.

 “I’m happy that I was able to still show up and show women that it’s definitely possible to have your career, start your family, and come back,” she said.